zPeanut/tienlen/README.md

 6. A double-sequence of 3 or more *(Two-pair straight)* - suit doesn't matter

 A sequence may not "overflow", meaning that while `K A 2` is a valid sequence, `A 2 3` isn't.
 Each player, in turn, may either play or pass.
 To play, they must contribute a card or combination to the pile that matches the type currently being played, but beating it in rank or suit.
-The highest suited card inside a pair or sequence determines the suit needed, to beat it.
-Meaning to beat a sequence ending with a `King of Spades`, you at minimum, need a sequence ending with a `King of Diamonds`.
-Or a higher ranking sequence.
+The highest suited card inside a pair or sequence determines the suit needed to beat it.
+So to beat a sequence ending with a `King of Spades`, a sequence ending with a `King of Diamonds` at minimium must be played, or naturally a higher ranking sequence.
-Playing continues until there is a card or combination no one can beat, its player starting the next round.
+Playing continues until there is a card or combination no one can beat, its player then starting the next round.
 Once a player has passed, they may not contribute to the pile again and have to wait until the next round.
 If a player finishes their cards on their turn, the turn must be continued by the next player.
 If the next player cannot match their card, they may start a new round.

 ### House rules